KarBoy2314PL/hypixel-skyblock-gui/.github/ISSUE_TEMPLATE/extra-menu-model-request.md

 name: Extra menu model request
 about: do you want a custom menu model? write what you want here
 title: "[Extra Menu Model] "
-labels: 'status: not started, extras: menu icon'
+labels: 'extras: menu icon, status: not started'
 assignees: ''

 ---